isomerpages/moe-ferngreenpri/_our-curriculum/PE, Art & Music (PE, Art, MU)/Physical Education, Art & Music (PE, Art, MU).md

 *   experiencing key milestones programmes in the areas of Physical Education, Art and Music.

 *   acquiring sports & games and life-skills to sustain a healthy lifestyle.

+*   immersed in the diverse cultures and practices through the Arts.